Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 East Carolina Stats and Trends

-- East Carolina has played 11 games, with seven wins against the spread.

-- East Carolina's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- East Carolina's games this season have hit the over on four of 11 set point totals (36.4%).

-- East Carolina is 7-3 against the spread and 7-3 overall when the team picks up more than 304.2 yards.
+- East Carolina is 7-3 against the spread and 7-3 overall when the team piles up more than 304.2 yards.

-- The Pirates have 20 giveaways this season, while the Bearcats have 29 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.